Cactus terrariums are infinitely Instagrammable.

 The Best Setup for a Successful Cactus Terrarium

-You’ll want a wide open container like a dish or shallow bowl.
+And the kind you likely have in your kitchen cupboard is ideal… For this project, you’ll need a wide open container like a dish or shallow bowl.

-Cactus Terrarium Layers
+Cactus Terrarium Soil

 Any old substrate isn’t going to cut it here.